isomerpages/nlb-biblioasia/_apr-2007/Storm in Shuang Lin.md

 As the place where volunteers were trained and whose Abbot paid a heavy price during Sook Ching, Shuang Lin Monastery is one of the few institutions[^30] related to Burma Road volunteers that still exist, making it a "living" institution and a depository for the nation's collective social memories.
 The monastery was gazetted as a National Monument on 17 October 1980, and has embarked on a restoration project that continues to this day.

+***This is an extract from a paper, Storm in Shuang Lin: Ethnography of Social Actors in the Political Climate of 1939–1942, by Mr Chan Chow Wah, a Fellow of the Royal Anthropological Institute and Member of the American Anthropological Association.
+He presented this paper in December 2006 as part of the inaugural Lee Kong Chian Research Fellowship Series.***

 <div>
 <center><b>Chan Chow Wah</b><br>Lee
 Kong Chian Research Fellow</center></div>